(MBACP Registered Counsellor)

 I am aware of conflicting cultural values some clients may face.

-I work with clients who are asylum seekers.
+I have worked with clients who are asylum seekers.
 I work with clients who have experienced abuse, discrimination and social isolation due to their sexual identity and their cultural background.

 Also have a look at my website for more information about me and the type of therapy I offer.